kupresanin99/Project423/README.md

 		a. my_bucket = ""
 		b.
 DEST_BUCKET = ""

-	3. Run `python s3.py` in the terminal from the project directory
+	3. Run `python s3.py` in the terminal from the project root directory

 	4. Navigate to S3 to see if three files have been transferred to your bucket:
 		a.  "model_data"